UEFA rewards excellence and achievement within European football with a series of awards in various sectors.

 UEFA's close relationship with its 54 national associations sees the European body bestow awards on associations for outstanding work.

 The UEFA HatTrick Awards are presented each year and are open to all of the 54 UEFA member associations.
 Five award areas have been drawn up: Best Investment Project; Best Social Project; Best Grassroots Project; Best Women's Football Development Project; and Best Special Project.
 Criteria include mid to long-term legacy, the impact of football's development in the country and the impact on specific social target groups.

 Marketing is an essential component in football, and UEFA recognises associations' marketing prowess through the annual KISS Marketing Awards – staged under the auspices of UEFA's Knowledge & Information Sharing Scenario (KISS).
-Award categories are Best Digital Marketing Campaign; Best Fan Experiential Campaign; Best Sponsorship Activation; Best Brand Strategy and Implementation Campaign; and Best Women's Marketing Campaign.
+Award categories are Best Digital Fan Engagement Campaign; Best Fan Experiential Campaign; Best Sponsorship Activation; Best Brand Strategy and Implementation Campaign; and Best Grassroots Marketing Campaign.
 Awards for creativity and innovation are also given in each category.

 Another crucial area of football is the game's grassroots – without a solid foundation, football cannot flourish.
 Football is available for everyone, and much sterling work is being undertaken in countries throughout Europe.
-Excellence in this crucial sector is recognised by the UEFA Grassroots Day Awards.
-The awards are part of the UEFA Grassroots Day activities which take place across Europe each May.
+Excellence in this crucial sector is recognised by the UEFA Grassroots Week Awards.
+The awards are part of the UEFA Grassroots Week activities which take place across Europe.
 UEFA rewards the winners with gold, silver and bronze prizes in three key areas – best leader, best project and best grassroots club.